lamraoui/sniper/README.md

 ## Overview

-**SNIPER** (SNIPER is Not an Imperative Errors Repairer) is a tool to automatically localize faults in imperative programs, such as ANSI C. SNIPER makes use of the LLVM compiler infrastructure for processing input programs, and uses Yices 1 as a backend SMT solver.
+**SNIPER** (SNIPER is Not an Imperative Errors Repairer) is a tool to automatically localize faults in imperative programs, such as ANSI C.
+SNIPER makes use of the LLVM compiler infrastructure for processing input programs, and uses Yices 1 as a backend SMT solver.
 The architecture of SNIPER is based on the LLVM compiler infrastructure to facilitate the handling of programs to be analyzed.

-Because SNIPER includes in itself the
-LLVM and Yices 1 libraries, the tool can be considered as standalone.
-The advantage of a standalone tool is that we have full control at each stage.
-The control can be on the manipulation of the LLVM’s IR or on the manipulation of the Yices’ context.
-This makes it possible for SNIPER to collect several information leading the fault localization to be precise and extensive.
+**SNIPER** can also be viewed as a framework on top of what it is possible to implement various backends.
+For example, in the current version, **SNIPER** implements a backend to automatically localize faults (see SniperBackend).
+Other methods to analyse computer software can be implemented as well, witout much effort.

-More details on the architecture of SNIPER and can be found in [Publications](#publications).
+More details on SNIPER and its the architecture can be found in [Publications](#publications).

 ## Installation